 - Developing a management roadmap for implementing unified, enterprise-wide governance of asset data and information, from initial project development through transportation asset and performance management.

-2. Interim Report 1 (IR1) delivered in electronic form only within 3 months of the contract’s effective date presenting (a) a critical review of relevant current practice and research literature on asset-management data acquisition and information management and use; (b) a review of relevant leading asset data and information management practices of organizations other than domestic DOTs; (c) a review of applications of data analytics methods that asset-management decision makers could apply to discover useful information and improve decision making; and (d) new technology and practices likely to become available within the coming 2 to 5 years for data collection, for example through deployment of “smart cities” and connected and automated vehicles.
+Interim Report 1 (IR1) presenting (a) a critical review of relevant current practice and research literature on asset-management data acquisition and information management and use; (b) a review of relevant leading asset data and information management practices of organizations other than domestic DOTs; (c) a review of applications of data analytics methods that asset-management decision makers could apply to discover useful information and improve decision making; and (d) new technology and practices likely to become available within the coming 2 to 5 years for data collection, for example through deployment of “smart cities” and connected and automated vehicles.

-3. Interim Report 2 (IR2) delivered in electronic form only within 5 months of the contract’s effective date presenting (a) an analysis of practices of DOTs and other relevant organizations to identify resource needs (for example, workforce and skill sets) and knowledge management practices regarding data and information management capabilities and (b) a system of maturity levels or other state-of-the-practice benchmarks to characterize a transportation agency’s asset-management information and management practices.
+Interim Report 2 (IR2) presenting (a) an analysis of practices of DOTs and other relevant organizations to identify resource needs (for example, workforce and skill sets) and knowledge management practices regarding data and information management capabilities and (b) a system of maturity levels or other state-of-the-practice benchmarks to characterize a transportation agency’s asset-management information and management practices.

-4. Interim Report 3 (IR3) delivered in electronic form only within 7 months of the contract’s effective date presenting (a) strategies agencies can use to develop a management roadmap for implementing unified, enterprise-wide governance of asset data and (b) an annotated outline of the guidebook meeting the project objective.
+Interim Report 3 (IR3) presenting (a) strategies agencies can use to develop a management roadmap for implementing unified, enterprise-wide governance of asset data and (b) an annotated outline of the guidebook meeting the project objective.

-5. Draft final documents comprising (a) the guidebook to assist DOTs and other transportation agencies in establishing, improving, and maintaining effective data and information management practices that support transportation system asset and performance management; (b) a summary description of the research conducted in this NCHRP project and underlying the guidance; (c) a plan for peer-exchange meetings, applications workshops, or other activities following publication of the guidebook to accelerate dissemination and DOT adoption of the guidance (Special Note D); and (d) a PowerPoint presentation usable by NCHRP or others to describe the research and its results.
+Final documents comprising (a) the guidebook to assist DOTs and other transportation agencies in establishing, improving, and maintaining effective data and information management practices that support transportation system asset and performance management; (b) a summary description of the research conducted in this NCHRP project and underlying the guidance; (c) a plan for peer-exchange meetings, applications workshops, or other activities following publication of the guidebook to accelerate dissemination and DOT adoption of the guidance; and (d) a PowerPoint presentation usable by NCHRP or others to describe the research and its results.